When you extend the length of the lease of your flat you have to pay your freeholder a fee – the premium.

 What a difference a day makes

-This means that the difference between extending a lease with 80 years, and 79 years and 364 days, will cost you thousands of pounds.
+This means that the difference between extending a lease with 80 years and one day, and 79 years and 364 days, will cost you thousands of pounds.
 For higher value flats it can be tens of thousands.